ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/using/rate-limits/index.md

 # Basic rate limiting

-Rate limiting in $productName$ is composed of two parts:
+Rate limiting in Emissary is composed of two parts:

-* The [`RateLimitService`](../../running/services/rate-limit-service) resource tells $productName$ what external service to use for rate limiting.
+* The [`RateLimitService`](../../running/services/rate-limit-service) resource tells Emissary what external service to use for rate limiting.

-    <Alert severity="info">If $productName$ cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>
+    <Alert severity="info">If Emissary cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>

 * _Labels_ that get attached to requests.
 A label is basic metadata that is used by the `RateLimitService` to decide which limits to apply to